 Call to undefined function mysql_query

-- Using an outdated plugin that does not support the latest WordPress version (with PHP 7 version).
+• Using an out-of-date plugin that is incompatible with the most recent WordPress version (with PHP 7 version).

-Do any of the above-described reasons match your case?
+Do any of the explanations given above apply to your situation?

 The key reasons are: